CrunchyData/pg_featureserv/hugo/content/usage/functions.md

 A powerful feature of Postgres is the ability to create [user-defined functions](https://www.postgresql.org/docs/current/xfunc.html).
-Functions allow encapulating complex logic behind a simple interface (namely that of providing some arguments and getting a set of records).
+Functions allow encapsulating complex logic behind a simple interface (namely that of providing some input arguments and getting output as a set of records).
 This makes them easy to expose via a simple web API.

 Functions can execute any data processing that is possible to perform with Postgres and PostGIS.
-They can even return non-spatial datasets (which are returned as plain JSON).
+They can return either spatial or non-spatial results (which are returned as GeoJSON or plain JSON).
 They thus provide a powerful extension to the capabilities of the `pg_featureserv` API.

-Potential use cases include:
+Potential use include:

 * Query a spatial database table or view with custom SQL (which can include things such as special filters or aggregation)